°®Âþµº

 Massad Boulos has actively engaged with Lebanese media to garner support for Donald Trump's 2024 presidential campaign [Getty]

-Massad Boulos, a Lebanese-born businessman, has acted as one ofÌýDonald Trump's key emissaries to the Arab American community during the 2024 election cycle, with a mission to secure their support for Trump's 2024 presidential campaignÌýas they moved away from the Democratic Party mainly over the war in Gaza and Lebanon.
+Massad Boulos, a Lebanon-born businessman and newly appointed senior adviser to the US president on Arab and Middle Eastern affairs, has acted as one ofÌýDonald Trump's key emissaries to the Arab American community during the 2024 election cycle, with a mission to secure their support for Trump's 2024 presidential campaignÌýas they moved away from the Democratic Party mainly over the war in Gaza and Lebanon.

 Boulos was born in Lebanon and moved to Texas as a teenager, where he attended the University of Houston, eventually earning a law degree.